saiyer123/MotifQuest/README.md

 To set up the environment and install the necessary dependencies, follow these steps:

 1. **Create and activate a new Conda environment:**
+   Using Miniconda or Anaconda
+If you have Miniconda or Anaconda installed, you can create a new Conda environment and install the necessary dependencies as follows:

    ```bash
    conda create -n new_meme_env
    conda activate new_meme_env